rtunazzz/AIOMojiQT_Bookmarklet/README.md

 # AIOMoji Quicktask Bookmarklet
 A Bookmarklet that creates a QT for Aiomoji.

+### I also made an iOS Shortcut, that does the same thing except you can use it on your iOS device!
+It's available from [this link](https://www.icloud.com/shortcuts/286f099403694ab19c486f2556cf62a9), enjoy!

 - Works for **Chrome**, not sure if it'd work for any other browsers but feel free to try.
 - Currently only supports Solebox QTs